-- reclassified as B: Some dehydration. - Reassess every 2 hours while awaiting transfer. - If hydration status does not improve, give IV fluids more rapidly. - " As soon as the child can drink, usually after 3-4 hours in infants and 1-2 hours in children, also give: - ORS, oral, 5 mL/kg/hour. - If IV administration is not possible, insert a nasogastric tube. - " While awaiting, and during urgent transfer, give: - ORS, NG, 20 mL/kg/hour over the next 6 hours. - " If only oral administration is possible, or the condition is not improving, transfer the child urgently. - While awaiting, and during urgent transfer, give: - ORS, oral, 20 mL/kg/hour. - " Reassess and reclassify the child every 4 hours.
+- Reassess every 2 hours while awaiting transfer. - If hydration status does not improve, give IV fluids more rapidly. - " As soon as the child can drink, usually after 3-4 hours in infants and 1-2 hours in children, also give: - Oral rehydration solution, oral, 5 mL/kg/hour. - If IV administration is not possible, insert a nasogastric tube. - While awaiting, and during urgent transfer, give: - Oral rehydration solution, NG, 20 mL/kg/hour over the next 6 hours. - " If only oral administration is possible, or the condition is not improving, transfer the child urgently.
+While awaiting, and during urgent transfer, give: - Oral rehydration solution, oral, 20 mL/kg/hour.